plastilinn/docs/pages/sections/Operations.md

 ### 🔑#key Operations - Production Capability

 💰rating: 20

 The ability to meet production demands is essential.
 This includes having the necessary resources and processes in place.

 **💭 Questions**

-💭 #question Does the startup have the capability to meet production demands?
- 💭 #question Are there sufficient resources and infrastructure for production?
- 💭 #question Is there a plan for scaling production if needed?
+Does the startup have the capability to meet production demands?;Are there sufficient resources and infrastructure for production?;Is there a plan for scaling production if needed?

 **🚨 Risks**

 🚨Production Capability
 Inadequate production capability can lead to delays and inability to meet customer demands.

 🚨mitigation strategy
 Ensure production capabilities can meet demand through resource allocation and process optimization.

 🚨contingency strategy
 Develop plans for scaling production if needed and continuously monitor and assess production capabilities.